project-sunbird/sunbird.org-docs/developer-docs/how-to-guide/consuming _telemetrydata.md

   },

   // What is the target of the event
   "object": { // Optional.
-Object which is the subject of the event.
+Object which is the subject of the event
     "id": , // Required.
-The id of the object.
+The ID of the object.
 For eg: content id in case of content "type": , // Required.
 Type of the object.
-For eg: "Content", "Community", "User" etc.
-    "ver": , // Optional. version of the object "rollup": { // Optional.
+For eg: "Content", "Community", "User" etc "ver": , // Optional.
+Version of the object "rollup": { // Optional.
 Rollups to be computed of the object.
-Only 4 levels are allowed.
+Only 4 levels are allowed "l1": "",
-      "l1": "",
       "l2": "",
       "l3": "",